Abuse: Religious abuse

-Rudeness

-Rudeness (also called impudence or effrontery) is the disrespect and failure to behave within the context of a society or a group of people's social laws or etiquette.

 Satanic ritual abuse

 Satanic ritual abuse (SRA, sometimes known as ritual abuse, ritualistic abuse, organised abuse, sadistic ritual abuse and other variants) was a moral panic that originated in the United States in the 1980s, spreading throughout the country and eventually to many parts of the world, before subsiding in the late 1990s.

 School bullying

 School bullying is a type of bullying that occurs in connection with education, either inside or outside of school.
 Bullying can be physical, verbal, or emotional and is usually repeated over a period of time.

 Self-abuse

 Self-destructive behaviour is a broad set of extreme actions and emotions including self-harm and drug abuse.
 It can take a variety of forms, and may be undertaken for a variety of reasons.
 It tends to be most visible in young adults and adolescents, but may affect people of any age.

 Sexual abuse

 Sexual abuse is the forcing of undesired sexual behaviour by one person upon another, when that force falls short of being considered a sexual assault.
 The offender is referred to as a sexual abuser or – more pejoratively – molester.
 The term also covers any behaviour by any adult towards a child to stimulate either the adult or child sexually.
 When the victim is younger than the age of consent, it is referred to as child sexual abuse.